BergWerkGIS/convert-bev-address-data/README.md

-Looking for the same thing, but with Python?
+Looking for the same thing, but in Python?
 Look no further: https://github.com/scubbx/convert-bev-address-data-python

 ------